 Beyond Books: Seeds

 The Chillicothe and Ross County Public Library has launched its very own Seed Library for community gardeners!
-Our first Seed Library is located in the Computer Lab at the Main Library on Paint Street, and our branches will have their own Seed Libraries in the coming days.
+Seed Libraries are located in the Computer Lab at the Main Library on Paint Street, and near the circulation desk of all of our branch libraries.

 A seed library is a place where seeds are exchanged, donated, or lent to community farmers and the general public with the intention of preserving biodiversity, promoting healthy eating, and fostering community resilience.